Still, this compilation cannot be considered definitive, as there is a lot of great material that hasn’t been represented here.

 One of the main appeals of Jimi is his unique guitar playing style.
-Yes, there are those are more technically capable, and those who have taken it a step further.
+Yes, there are more technically capable guitarists today, and those who have taken it a step further.
 Nevertheless, his guitar work is just as relevant today as it ever was, and the influence that he has had on modern players is simply incalculable.

 Some of my favorite moments on this disc include his beautiful R&B style playing on “The Wind Cries Mary”, “Hey Joe”, “Little Wing” and “Angel”.
 I also enjoy the psychedelic “Bold As Love”, “Crosstown Traffic” for its hook, Dylan’s “All Along the Watchtower” for the ethereal guitar solos, and “Voodoo Child (Slight Return)” for its bluesy and aggressive style.

 Experience Hendrix, Conclusion